silhavyj/KIV-DS-Master-node-selection/README.md

 #### Assigning colors to nodes

 The master holds a list of all active nodes on the network.
 Every second, it goes over this list and assigns each node its corresponding color, so the required ration 2/3 green 1/3 red is met.
 It does it by incrementing a counter and calculating the remainder after it is divided by 3; numbers 0, 1 = green, and number 2 = red.
 The master node itself is always colored green.
 Assigning colors periodically also does a health check on each and every node on the network.
-If a node goes down, it is removed from the list of active nodes.
+If a node goes down, it is removed from the list of active nodes and the rest is recolored if needed.

 <img src="images/07.png">